OllyCrook/contract-test-demo/README.md

 For example, if test1.groovy contains
     `"name": "groovy contract"`

-Then ProviderFunctional.java will contain
+Then providerIntegration.java will contain
 - validate_GroovyContract()

-You can run and debug ProviderFunctional.java just like any Junit test.
+You can run and debug providerIntegration.java just like any Junit test.
 Note, you may have to mark the directory **provider/target/generated-test-sources/contracts** as **Test Sources Root** if using Intellij

 ## The OpenAPi definition in provider.yml